Ragdoll Cat Personality – What Traits & Temperament Describe Your Cat?

 Shadow, a seal mitted Ragdoll cat with a blaze, loved by Helen

 It’s more than their blue eyes that makes the Ragdoll one of the most popular cat breeds in the entire world.
-These cats will build a very strong bond with their masters and one way they are going to show it is proximity.
-This means that they will follow their masters wherever they go around the house, including the bathroom.
-However, as opposed to other affectionate cat breeds such as the Siamese, Scottish Fold and the Birman, they are never pushy.
-Ragdolls are known to be excellent companions.
-They will spend hours on end next to their masters, but they will rarely bother them with anything.
+These cats will build a solid bond with their masters; one way they will show it is proximity.
+This means they follow their masters wherever they go around the house, including the bathroom.
+However, they are never pushy, unlike other affectionate cat breeds such as the Siamese, Scottish Fold, and Birman.

-Necoichi Cat Cozy Scratcher Bed Bowl Unboxing Arrival Video for Product Review - Floppycats IMG_9087
+Necoichi Cat Cozy Scratcher Bed Bowl Unboxing Arrival Video for Product Review

 Charlie, a seal mitted Ragdoll cat with a blaze, loved by Jenny

-Trigg, a blue lynx mitted Ragdoll cat, loved by Jenny
+Trigg, a blue lynx-mitted Ragdoll cat, loved by Jenny.

 Ideal Owners for Ragdoll Cats